jasonjmcghee/rem/README.md

 Please log any bugs / issues you find!

+Working on getting an Apple Development account for official distribution...

 ---

 I think the idea of recording everything you see has the potential to change how we interact